Stability for a class of three-tori with small negative scalar curvature: Background

 \end{definition} We can now use the above definition to define convergence in the sense of Dong-Song. \begin{definition} Let $(M,g)$ and $(N,h)$ be two closed Riemannian manifolds.
 We say that $(M,g)$ is $\varepsilon{}$-close to $(N,h)$ in the Dong-Song sense if there exists a connected open domain $\Omega_{M}\subset{}M$ with smooth boundary such that

 and

 \end{definition} \begin{remark} Note the asymmetry in the above definition.
-If the results of \cite{lee2022metric} hold for three tori, then the results of this paper indicate that the above is not in general symmetric.
-However, notions of nearness like the above do seem to be useful for stability problems, see \cite{Dong-PMT_Stability} and \cite{dong2024stability}. \end{remark} The following lemma is crucial for establishing the type of convergence given in Definition \ref{defn:Convergence_Dong-Song}. \begin{lemma} Let $(\T^{3},h)$ be a flat Riemannian metric on the three Torus.
+If the results of \cite{lee2022metric} hold for three-tori, then the results of this paper indicate that the above is not in general symmetric.
+However, notions of nearness like the above do seem to be useful for stability problems, see \cite{Dong-PMT_Stability} and \cite{dong2024stability}. \end{remark} The following lemma is crucial for establishing the type of convergence given in Definition \ref{defn:Convergence_Dong-Song}. \begin{lemma} Let $(\T^{3},h)$ be a flat Riemannian metric on the three-torus.
 For every $\varepsilon{}>0$ there exists a $\delta>0$ such that if $\Omega\subset{}\T^{3}$ has smooth boundary and

 then there exists a connected subset $\Omega'\subset{}\Omega$ with smooth boundary such that

 \end{lemma}